neutron-org/neutron-docs/docs/neutron/tokenomics/treasury/messages.md

         vesting_denominator: Option<u128>,
     },

-    /// Pause the contract for `duration` amount of blocks [permissioned - executable only by Main DAO or the Security DAO] Pause { duration: u64 },
+    /// Pause the contract for `duration` amount of blocks [permissioned - executable only by Neutron DAO or the Security DAO]
+    Pause { duration: u64 },

-    /// Unpauses the contract [permissioned - executable only by Main DAO] Unpause {},
+    /// Unpauses the contract [permissioned - executable only by Neutron DAO] Unpause {},
 }
 ```